paigeweber13/fast-lu-decomposition/experiments/performance-analysis.md

 successfully vectorized

-vectorized code is almost identically fast (for sequential) and slower for parallel (probably because you can't collapse for loop)
+vectorized code is almost identically fast (for sequential) and faster in some cases, slower in others for parallel

+# next steps
+ - get csvs of results for
+   - sequential
+	 - parallel
+	 - sequential vectorized
+	 - parallel vectorized
+ - run intel vtune on parallel vectorized for comparison